 Veganuary.com have even shared a fantastic tick-list of their ‘Daily Dozen’, check it out!
 It shows how many portions of each yummy thing you need each day, all you need to do is tick them off.

 Shopping for vegan essentials

-Lots of things you already eat are vegan by accident!
-From bread to beans to biscuits, these accidentally vegan foods can make the rest of the month a breeze.
+It might surprise you to learn that you already eat many vegan foods.
+From bread to beans to biscuits, these accidentally vegan foods can make the rest of the month whizz by (especially since they're scrumptious!).
 They’re readily available in supermarkets and don’t need any special know-how.
 In fact, you probably have some in your cupboard already.